sevesilvestre/AsianHateCrimeAnalysis/README.md

 The population of a city showed a decent relationship between the population size and the # of Asian Hate Crimes, possessing an R2 of 0.62.
 On the other hand, population density and the # of Asian Hate Crimes had a weaker relationship between each other with the R2 being 0.33.

+## Conclusion
+Overall, the data shows that there seems to have been an overall increase in Asian Hate Crimes from 2019 to 2020.
+The introduction of COVID does seem to correlate to how many Asian Hate Crimes are occurring on a yearly basis.
+The number of Asian Hate Crime offenses have increased significantly as well as the number of Asian Hate Crimes in cities with larger population sizes.